dfoucaul/MLProject/READMEQ1.md

 - α (alpha): Controls the regularization strength
 - max_iter: Maximum number of iterations (important for convergence)

-In our implementation, we encountered a convergence warning with Lasso regression, indicating that the model might benefit from increasing the maximum number of iterations or adjusting the regularization parameter.

 ### Random Forest Regression
 Random Forest is an ensemble learning method that operates by constructing multiple decision trees during training and outputting the average prediction of the individual trees.